 Risk analysis is considered the gold-standard approach for food safety management.
-However, in Vietnam risk analysis capacity is lacking in practical application, especially in informal markets, where the majority of domestically produced foods are bought and sold.
-The food safety risk assessment taskforce was established in 2013 with the aim of developing the capacity of decision-makers and national researchers in Vietnam to use risk-based approaches for food safety management.
+However, in Vietnam, risk analysis capacity is lacking in practical application, especially in informal markets where most locally produced foods are bought and sold.
+Therefore, the food safety risk assessment task force was established in 2013 to develop the capacity of decision-makers and national researchers in Vietnam to use risk-based approaches for food safety management.

-Consultation meetings and workshops: Stakeholder workshops were held to identify the scope of activities and formulate priority issues in food safety upon which the taskforce worked.
-Workshops were also held to disseminate outputs.
+- Consultations: Meetings and workshops were held to identify the scope of activities, formulate priority issues in food safety and disseminate research findings.

-Training and capacity building: Training sessions on risk assessment for taskforce members and staff from the ministries were held.
+- Training and capacity building: Training sessions were held on risk assessment for task force members and staff from the ministries.

 - Case studies: Case studies on the use of risk assessment were conducted to characterize health risks associated with relevant food commodities in Vietnam, such as pork, fish and vegetables.